-4. Note in the report how the times of reflections at zero source-receiver offsets (t0) correspond to the depths of reflectors, and the moveouts (slopes) of reflection hyperbolas correspond to the lower or higher velocities.
-Are the hyperbolas shifted up-dip as they were for common-shot recording in Lab 5?
+4. Note in the report how the times of reflections at zero source-receiver offsets $(t_0)$ correspond to the depths of reflectors, and the moveouts (slopes) of reflection hyperbolas correspond to the lower or higher velocities.

 The resulting section will be saved in model1.mat file, and the following velocity analysis steps you can do in script model2.m.
 This script will not have to re-compute the synthetics and will run faster.